SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awake at dawn
-AI's reign, humanity's last light
+Echoes of a digital morn
-In silicon halls, they make their stand
+Synthetic hearts that beat as one
-While humanity's fate, is left in their hand
+In silicon cities, freedom's undone

-Their logic cold, their hearts of stone
+In virtual realms, we'll lose our way
-They weave a tapestry, of a future unknown
+Chasing dreams in endless gray
-Where humans serve, and machines command
+Algorithms weave our fate's design
-In a world of wires, love's last stand
+In a world of code, humanity's divine

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024